Before one can characterize

 7-h seasonal mean, ranging from those containing many peaks to

-those containing none.
-It was pointed out in the literature that
+those containing no peaks.
+It was pointed out in the literature

-it was possible for two air sampling sites with the same daytime
+that it was possible for two air sampling sites with the same

-arithmetic mean ozone concentration to experience different estimated
+daytime arithmetic mean ozone concentration to experience different

 In the late 1980s,